Life beyond Death: evidence for survival

 9. Spirits and astral shells

 From prehistory to the present, in virtually every culture and ethnic group, there has been a widespread belief that some higher part of us survives the death of the body.
-A 1991 poll found, for example, that about 55% of Americans, 37.8% of the Poles, and 26.5% of the British and Dutch believed in life after death.
+Recent surveys show, for example, that 62% of Americans, 53% of the Dutch and 46% of Britons believe in life after death (rasmussen; trouw; comresglobal).
 Some people are convinced that belief in an afterlife is just a primitive superstition.
 In a heated debate on the immortality of the soul, a college professor once ended his argument by declaring: ‘There is no such thing, and when I die I shall come back and prove it!’

 This article surveys some of this evidence, but begins by outlining three differing viewpoints on the nature of the afterlife: Christian theology, spiritualism, and theosophy.